bluegraybox/Chicken-n-Egg/narrative.md

 # Amateur Erlang

-I think I'm the only one up here who doesn't actually make their living programming Erlang, so I'm going to speak a bit more to the beginner experience.
-I've been tinkering with it for the last year and a half or so, and in short, it's been awesome.
+I think I'm the only one up here who doesn't actually make their living programming Erlang, so I'm still a beginner in a lot of ways.
+I've been tinkering with Erlang for the last year and a half or so, and in short, it's been awesome.
+I've had a lot of fun.
+I've learned a ton, and what I've learned has been more broadly useful than I might have expected.
+It's definitely made me a better programmer.

-First off, I like learning - you kinda have to in this business, and I don't think you all would be spending your Saturday here if you didn't also.
-Erlang gives you a lot to learn, especially if, like me, you're new to functional programming.
-That's a whole new world, and Erlang is actually a nice way to learn it.
-I actually came to Erlang as a kinder, gentler Lisp.
-Secondly, while I haven't written much Erlang code for work - I've written a tiny bit and I'll talk about that later - that functional programming experience has started to creep into code I'm writing in other languages.
-All in all, I've learned a lot, become a better programmer, and had a ton of fun.

-So I'm going to talk a bit about what you learn by learning Erlang, and try to give you a running start at it.
-There are a few concepts in Erlang in specific - and functional programming in general - that you need to wrap your head around.
-Hopefully, there will be an "Ah-ha!" moment or two for you in here somewhere.
-Lastly, I'll talk about the things that I've found to be good ways of getting some practical experience with Erlang.
+So I'm going to talk about that experience: what you learn when you learn Erlang; some of the "ah-ha!" moments I've had - things that will give you a running start at the Erlang learning curve; and how to get some practical experience with Erlang before you dive into writing distributed, high-availability systems.

 ## Foreign Travel